 Do things in an unconventional way just to get a new insight regarding your work.
 This will give you new insights and new answers that might not create an immediate outcome but will create the necessary neural connections that will facilitate the way you shape your work.

 How?
 The more you create those connections, the easier it will be to learn more and you will eventually discover a path that will be your own and explore a new way to create your own future career.

 One thing that always strikes me is that so many people avoid doing something, or judge certain situations because of preconceived ideas they have about people, environments or trends.

 For example, I still struggle to understand the fascination that the younger generation has towards Influencers and YouTuber’s.

-After lots of discussions with my children, I have started to develop a different point of view and see the power that these Influencers have.
+After lots of discussions with my children, I have started to develop a different point of view and see the power that Influencers have.

 If you find yourself neglecting a certain trend due to a lack of understanding it or because initially you don’t agree with it.
 Take a step back, ask more questions try to understand, try to recognise the power and potential benefits, and only after should you make a decision to reject or accept the idea.